djalbat/yapp/README.md

 `}</Yapp>
 ```
 Note that the second of the callback's arguments is a reference to the instance of Yapp, in case one is not available by other means.

-## Examples

-Open the `index.html` file in the root of the repository.
-There is an example for each of the supported languages.
-For instructions on building and live reloading, see the section on building near the foot of this readme file.

 ## Styling Yapp